-- a. we can do enough works to earn our way to Heaven - b. our freewill requires us to choose to accept the gift - c. we are born lost or saved and grace won't make a difference in our salvation
+- we can do enough works to earn our way to Heaven - our freewill requires us to choose to accept the gift - we are born lost or saved and grace won't make a difference in our salvation

-After selecting all the letters for your answers, fill out the information below.
-Then save this PDF file and email it to your teacher for correction and credit toward your certificate.
+After circling all the letters for your answers, fill out the information below.
+Then tear out this page and mail it to your teacher for correction and credit toward your certificate.